This opening is taken from a conversation between Bill Drummond and Tom Hodgkinson published in the Idler. (You can get it here)

 As an artist today it is possible to control all aspects of your career.
 You can write, record, release, publisise, market and sell your music using tools that are either very cheap or free.
 With the correct strategy the internet has unleashed an array of opportunities we could never have dreamed of.
 To prove a point, early this year I wrote, recorded and released a track with the challenge of getting it from my head to national radio in a week.
 It is possible.

 However what does this mean?
-This is no career move; the financial rewards are too small.
+This is no career move; the financial rewards working with any of the best casinos without KYC are too small.
 TV talent shows present a message of million pound deals, limousines and fame.
 This is of course complete nonsense but 10 million people plus will tune into shows like this every week and buy into it completely.
 The musicians are told what to do, have to sign horrendous contracts and perform music that fits a marketing strategy not something that resonates with our culture.
 The fact that a dancing dog trumped everybody in a recent show I think says it all.
 This is not giving people opportunity to participate; it’s voyeurism and a miss selling of a dream.

 It is all of course not doom and gloom.
 The internet has provided us with an amazing resource and outlet for our ideas and passions.
 But the one very important thing that we need to do is choose how we use it.
 I started by mentioning Facebook and Twitter.
 What are these entities and do they actually bring anything to us?
 It could be argued that they are a massive pacifier.
 Like the soma that Aldous Huxley’s characters take in Brave New World when they are feeling a little off kilter.
 But do we really want our legacy to be that of fleeting comedic images of kittens and guns and signing the odd petition to make us feel politically active.